 The cost of addiction treatment depends on the level of care you require and your preferred living arrangements (private suite, private room or shared room).
 Call our admissions staff at 844-874-8503 for a cost estimate tailored to your specific needs.
 We will also work directly with your insurance company to help you maximize your benefits.
 Insurance sometimes covers the majority of cost of drug rehab.

 Do You Accept Insurance?

 Yes.
-We accept most out-of-network PPO insurance plans.
+We are in-network with several insurance providers.
+We also accept most out-of-network PPO insurance plans.
 We’ll handle all of the back and forth with your insurance provider to determine your benefits eligibility and ensure you get the maximum coverage available to you under your plan.

 How Long Is Mental Health/Drug Rehab Treatment?

 We offer varying length of stays based on the needs of each individual client.

 Can I Make Phone Calls and Check Email?

 Yes.
 We have a three-day acclimation period during which communication with family and friends outside treatment is restricted.
 This period is designed to help you focus on your treatment goals, stabilize and decompress from life stressors.
 After that, you may use our telephones 20 minutes three times weekly for personal use as clinically appropriate.
 Additional phone use is permitted if pre-approved by staff prior to admission.
 You can check emails at designated places and times with staff supervision.